Joseroman12/nperrin/data/privacy-policy.md

 ## Do Not Track

-This site uses the LetsEncrypt Certificate Authority, which is itself DNT-compliant and does not log your browser checking the validity of this site’s HTTPS certificate.
+This site uses a certificate from LetsEnctrypt, which is [DNT-compliant](htts://www.eff.org/issues/do-not-track).